 Spelt as Majorca in the Spanish language, this beautiful island is one that has been inhabited for between 6,000 and 8,000 years, and offers visitors some fascinating history to explore.
 However, it is the climate and the beaches that tend to attract visitors to the island, and this combination has made the island a popular destination, particularly among German and British travelers who flock to the island.
 Along with the sights and the beaches, another of the popular reasons to visit that also courts controversy from time to time is the nightlife, with several resorts being home to a large number of lively bars and nightclubs.
+Here is a guide to the best places to stay in Mallorca and the things to do in Mallorca.

 Where is Mallorca?